alfonsoegio/YaNFVO/README.md

 ### Current approach

-Current approaches have to do building medium-to-big orchestrator APIs trying to cover all the features needed to operate this kind of services taking static descriptors as input.
+Current approaches have to do with building medium-to-big orchestrator APIs trying to cover all the features needed to operate this kind of services taking static descriptors as input.